 Disabilities in the US

-1 in every 4 Americans live with some kind of disability.
+1 in every 4 Americans lives with some kind of disability.
 This includes both physical disabilities and hidden disabilities like visual impairments, cognitive and neurological disorders, and linguistic disadvantages.
 In the American population:

 Over 10% have attention deficit disorders